Sharp convergence rates of time discretization for stochastic time-fractional PDEs subject to additive space-time white noise: Numerical examples

 In \cite{LubichSloanThomee:1996}, it is proved that the backward-Euler convolution quadrature for time-fractional PDE \eqref{Deter-SPDE2} is first-order convergent.
-Thus, by Theorem \ref{MainTHM}, the convergence order of the scheme \eqref{CQ-scheme2} for problem \eqref{eq-alpha} should be $O(\tau^{1-\alpha/2})$ in a one-dimensional spatial domain.
-Consequently, we expect the convergence rate
+Thus, by Theorem \ref{MainTHM}, the convergence order of the scheme \eqref{CQ-scheme2} for problem \eqref{eq-alpha} should be $O(\tau^{\frac{1}{2}-\frac{\alpha}{4}})$ in a one-dimensional spatial domain.
+Consequently, we expect the error $E(\tau_k)$ to have the convergence rate